park-peter/dao-ai/README.md

 #### Semantic Cache (L2)

-The **Semantic Cache** uses PostgreSQL with pg_vector to find similar questions even when worded differently:
+The **Semantic Cache** uses PostgreSQL with pg_vector to find similar questions even when worded differently.
+It includes **conversation context awareness** to improve matching in multi-turn conversations:

 | Parameter | Default | Description |
 |-----------|---------|-------------|